katilingban/washdata/cran-comments.md

 ## Resubmission - 5 January 2017
-This is a resubmissino.
+This is a resubmission.
 In this version, I have updated the invalid URL noted on checks.
 Whilst the original URL is the recommended URL by the site, it fails at times to re-direct to the appropriate site hence the message.
 I have updated this to the actual working URL.
 This URL has been checked multiple